OGGM/oggm.github.io/_posts/2019-02-01-4th-workshop-announcement.md

 - **Q&A**: we will leave time open to discuss actual problems in the model itself, and try to develop strategies to solve them.

-This second part is targetting current and future model *users*, or maybe just people interested in the model internals.
+This second part is targeting current and future model *users*, or maybe just people interested in the model internals.
 It will be rather technical and could be skipped if you do not plan to use the model yourself.

 ### Who can participate ?

-Anyone interested in the model, or in glaciological modeling in general!
+Anyone interested in the model, or in glaciological modelling in general!
 In particular, we would like to encourage potential users and developers to join us to get to know each other and to gather first-hand information about the model internals, as well as PhD students and young scientists.